reyla/myreads/README.md

 # Project Overview

 This app allows users to track books they are reading, have already read, and want to read.
 The user can search a limited API to select books to add to their bookshelf.
-Books can be moved between shelves as desired.
+Books can be moved between shelves or removed.

 ## How To Run

+View demo version (production build) at https://reyla.github.io/myreads/

 You can clone this project using https://github.com/reyla/myreads.git